 9. The authentication is performed as described in TS 33.501 [15].

-10-20.
+10-11.
 Skipped.

-Editor's note: Whether these steps can be skipped will depend on whether UDM can be used for onboarding authentication as DCS.

-Editor's note: Whether ME Identity Check should be performed as part of Onboarding Registration procedure is for FFS.
+12. Optionally the new AMF initiates ME identity check by invoking the N5g-eir_EquipmentIdentityCheck_Get service operation (see clause 5.2.4.2.2).

+The PEI check is performed as described in clause 4.7.

 21. AMF to UE: The AMF sends a Registration Accept message to the UE indicating that the Registration Request for Onboarding SNPN has been accepted.

-Editor's note: Whether and how to apply allowed NSSAI is FFS.
+The Allowed NSSAI containing the S-NSSAI from the AMF Onboarding Configuration Data is included in the N2 message to NG-RAN.

 21b.
 Skipped.

 22. UE to AMF: The UE sends a Registration Complete message to the AMF.